Martin-Lacroix/NanoFEM/doc/docs/index.md

     ivector dirNode[3];         // Nodes for Dirichlet boundary conditions
 ```

 The vector `dirNode` has the dimension **(3,n)** where **n** is the number of nodes where Dirichlet boundary conditions are applied, the first dimension of length 3 corresponds to the direction in space (x,y,z) of the imposed displacement.
-Each `ivector` contain the list of node indices where the Dirichlet BC is imposed.
+Each `ivector` contains the list of node indices where the Dirichlet BC is imposed.

 <br />